Source-Floppa/floppman/README.md

 `floppman` will be used like this:
 ```
-install   - find and install a package from the local source tree
+flop   - find and install a package from the local source tree
 sync   - sync the local source tree with the nearest/fastest mirror
 update - update a package / preform a system update
-uninstall - remove a package
+unflop - remove a package
 list   - list all installed packages
 find   - find a package in the local source tree (reports name, path and description)
 config - opens a TUI interface that helps you configure floppman
 ```

 ### Building